Achievable logoAchievable logo

 Given:

-Important: This is positive because x increases as the ladder slides away from the wall.
+Important: The rate of change is positive because x increases as the ladder slides away from the wall.

 Find: